Toyota VZ engine: 3VZ-FE

 The 3VZ-FE is a 2958 cc version, produced from 1992 to 1997.
 It retains the same bore and stroke at 87.5x82 mm.
 Output is rated at 185 hp at 5800 rpm and 189 lbft at 4600 rpm, with a compression ratio of 9.6:1.
-The power spread of the 3VZ-FE is wide, having close to maximum torque between 2500–4600 rpm, with power trailing off by 6000 rpm.
 The stock redline is 6600 rpm with fuel/ignition cut-off at 7200 rpm.

 The 3VZ-FE is a revised variant of the 3VZ-E using a DOHC layout with a cast iron block and aluminium 24 valve heads.
 Because the VZ series was originally designed for pickup truck and SUV use in RWD configurations, the 3VZ-FE happens to be a physically tall motor.
 In order to make the engine fit in FWD cars such as the Camry and ES300/Windom, the motor was tilted towards the firewall (approximately ~15 degrees).
 This "tilt" is so severe that it requires a different intake plenum to the installed, and reaching the rear bank of cylinders and spark plugs is nearly impossible without first removing the intake plenum.
 All other Toyota V6 engines made since then (which includes the 1VZ-FE, 2VZ-FE and 4VZ-FE engines in the VZ family as well as engines in the MZ and GR family among others) all used this same maneuver in order to make the engines usable in FWD configurations.

 Parts-wise, the 3VZ-FE shares very little with the rest of the VZ engine family.
 The main bearings are shared with the 3VZ-E, but nothing else.
 It also uses a forged steel crankshaft and cast connecting rods, and the upper intake plenum is a split-chamber design using Toyota's ACIS variable-intake system, feeding three sets of runners for both heads.
 Cams are interchangeable with the 3VZ-FE and 5VZ-FE heads.

 The 3VZ-FE is fairly common in most parts of the world, having a long lifespan in popular models.
 It was used from 1992 to 1997 depending on the market: North America only saw the engine from 1992 to 1993 in the Camry and ES300, where it was replaced with the all-aluminium 1MZ-FE engine in 1993 and 1994.
 Other markets retained the 3VZ-FE engine; Australia and New Zealand had it from 1992 to 1996 (especially in the Camry), and was available in Japan with the Scepter (the Japanese version of the XV10 Camry) and Windom (the Japanese version of the XV10 ES300) until December 1996 and May 1997 respectively.